-The CTFPHC uses the Institute of Medicine's definition of primary care as, "the provision of integrated, accessible health care services by clinicians who are accountable for addressing a large majority of personal health care needs, developing a sustained partnership with patients, and practicing in the context of family and community. " The main clinicians involved are individuals who use a recognized scientific knowledge base and have the authority to direct the delivery of personal health services to patients.
+The CTFPHC uses the Institute of Medicine's definition of primary care as, "the provision of integrated, accessible health care services by clinicians who are accountable for addressing a large majority of personal health care needs, developing a sustained partnership with patients, and practicing in the context of family and community.
+"24 The main clinicians involved are individuals who use a recognized scientific knowledge base and have the authority to direct the delivery of personal health services to patients.
 The CTFPHC's main audience is primary care physicians and nurses, although the Task Force recognizes the importance and relevancy of their recommendations to community and public health professionals (public health nurses, nutritionists), physician specialists, other health care and allied health professionals.
-This view also aligns with Health Canada's functional definition of primary health care: (i) to direct provision of first-contact services (by providers such as family physicians, nurse practitioners, pharmacists, and telephone advice lines); (ii) to coordinate care to ensure continuity and ease of movement across the system, so that care remains integrated when Canadians require more specialized services (with specialists or in hospitals, for example); and to include other care models such as community health care providers with a focus on health promotion.
+This view also aligns with Health Canada's functional definition of primary health care: (i) to direct provision of first-contact services (by providers such as family physicians, nurse practitioners, pharmacists, and telephone advice lines); (ii) to coordinate care to ensure continuity and ease of movement across the system, so that care remains integrated when Canadians require more specialized services (with specialists or in hospitals, for example); and to include other care models such as community health centres, public health nurses, well baby clinics, and the inclusion of non-medical health care providers with a focus on health promotion. ^{25,26}